-Here’s the deal: you wouldn’t buy a $2,000 used car without test driving it first–so why is your CPA Exam prep any different?
+Here’s the deal: you wouldn’t buy a $2,000 used car without test driving it first–so why is your CPA exam preparation any different?
 It’s not.
 Choosing a CPA review course that fits your study style and budget is the most important thing to consider when you start studying for the CPA exam.

 Some things to consider before buying: